IKEA VS AUTONOMOUS: I COMPARED TWO OF THE CHEAPEST STANDING DESKS (SO YOU DIDN’T HAVE TO)

 Pros: Simple, multiple desk frame and desktop color options.

-t $449, IKEA’s Bekant desk is our second option for a cheap, complete, adjustable standing desk.
+At $449, IKEA’s Bekant desk is an expensive option for a standing desk that has been poorly reviewed.
 It’s available online or in IKEA stores and comes in a variety of preset desktop and desk frame color combinations.
 The Bekant may start at a higher price but unlike the Smart Desk, choosing a different frame or desktop color will not affect the price.
 This desk is also backed by a 10-year limited warranty, and they offer different desktops for an additional cost, including an “L-shaped” top and a 5-sided top.